 Safest neighborhoods in Nashville

 Staying safe in Nashville doesn’t have to be challenging if you know where to go.
-But as with any metropolitan area, this dynamic city has some shady areas where crimes are more likely to happen.
-For your guide, here are a few safe Nashville neighborhoods to add to your itinerary and unsafe places you’ll want to avoid.
+For your guide, here are a few safe Nashville neighborhoods to add to your itinerary.

 Poplar Creek Estates